banesullivan/gendocs/README.rst

 Connections
 -----------

 Want to see examples?
-Check out one of the following projects which uses ``gendocs``:
+Check out one of the following projects which use ``gendocs``:

 - `PVGeo`_: A Python package for visualizing geophysical data in VTK and ParaView
 - `ESPA Tools`_: A Python package for simple loading of Landsat imagery as NumPy arrays